MartinPerry/OpenGL-Font-Rendering/README.md

 # OpenGL-Font-Rendering
 Rendering UNICODE fonts with OpenGL

+This library is still work-in-progress.
+This is a working beta version.

 Overview
 ------------------------------------------